Research

 - Internal talks: Stanford Advanced Topics in Quantitative Policy Analysis workshop; Stanford Public Economics II workshop.

-Richardson, S., Wilson, S., & Reardon, S. (2025).
-Geographic Variation in US Early Childhood Opportunities and Skills at School Entry**
+Richardson, S., Wilson, S., & Reardon, S. (2026).
+Trends and Geographic Variation in US Early Childhood Opportunities and Skills at School Entry

 - Abstract: We build a novel multi-state dataset of population-level kindergarten readiness assessment data and leverage these data to describe local variation and trends in early skills.
 We document substantial variation in readiness across school districts and strong associations between average readiness and community characteristics (particularly socioeconomic status).
 We also track changes over the past decade, highlighting pandemic-related declines in early skill and the uneven distribution of pandemic impacts across communities.